-- effective capital procurement and capital application in relation to the Group's strategic objectives and adopted business strategy - satisfactory capital adequacy in relation to the chosen risk profile - competitive returns - competitive terms and good long-term access to capital market funding - the Group's ability to maintain at minimum its present international ratings - utilisation of growth potentials in the Group's defined market area - that no individual events can seriously impair the Group's financial position
+- effective capital procurement and capital application in relation to the Group's strategic objectives and adopted business strategy - satisfactory capital adequacy in relation to the chosen risk profile - competitive returns - competitive terms and good long-term access to capital market funding - utilisation of growth potentials in the Group's defined market area - that no individual events can significantly impair the Group's financial position.

-A long-term objective of the adopted business strategy is to ensure that the risk-adjusted capital is as far as possible allocated to those areas that yield the highest risk-adjusted return.
+A long-term objective of the adopted business strategy is to ensure that the risk-adjusted capital, to the extent it is possible, is allocated to those areas that yield the highest risk-adjusted return.

-The capital management process must:
+The capital management process has to: